 Erde, Val. (ongoing) Personal communications with Val.
 She is a hugely talented artist based in England who brings old photos to fresh new life.
 She’s also a fantastic researcher.
-Check out her site Colouring the Past.

 Stevens, Colin.
 (Oct 2018 to present) Personal communications with Colin Stevens.
 He is an absolute font of knowledge and runs a private military museum.
 See his website Captain Stevens.

 Wong, China Blue.
 (2019, Jan) Personal communications with the daughter of Gordon Patrick Wong, Force 136 veteran.
 Catch her site China Blue Art.